LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 corresponding adapter file.
-For example, we may define a category named ``documenting`` and save it in a ``documenting.lgt`` source file that will be compiled to a ``documenting_lgt.pl`` Prolog file (depending on the backend compiler, the names of the intermediate Prolog files may include a directory hash).
+For example, we may define a category named ``documenting`` and save it in a ``documenting.lgt`` source file that will be compiled to a ``documenting_lgt.pl`` Prolog file (depending on the :term:`backend compiler <backend Prolog compiler>`, the names of the intermediate Prolog files may include a directory hash).

 Category names can be atoms or compound terms (when defining parametric categories).
 Objects, categories, and protocols share the same name